Packing your bags

 Some items:

-- must be packed in carry-on or checked baggage only
+• must be taken in the cabin only or packed in checked baggage only

 Before you fly, check online or ask your airline what you can pack.